 Read more on the AVLView platform features.

-Control is power, and nothing provides as much value to managers than real-time visibility of their fleet operations and control over their vehicles, in addition to saving time and money.
+Control is power, and nothing provides as much value to managers as real-time visibility of their fleet operations and control over their vehicles, in addition to saving time and money.

-It has incredible capabilities to optimize driver output while virtually eliminating idle time with the help of a variety of actionable data.
+It has incredible capabilities to optimise driver output while virtually eliminating idle time with the help of a variety of actionable data.
 In addition, the ability to streamline driver and dispatch interaction improves communication for any business.
-In turn, this useful tool helps decrease the time employees spend between jobs, maximizing their work day and increasing bottom lines.
+In turn, this useful tool helps decrease employees’ time between jobs, maximising their work day and increasing bottom lines.

-Gain Insight into vehicle and driver Behavior and help business regain control.
+Gain Insight into vehicle and driver Behavior and help businesses regain control.

 Business models that rely on time-saving operational and maintenance costs save money.
-But often companies find themselves ignoring actionable vehicle data that can lead to better visibility and control of their fleets.
-This data if properly used could lead to decisions that can reduce fuel consumption, enhance customer satisfaction, improve safety of your drivers and vehicles.
+But often, companies ignore actionable vehicle data that can lead to better visibility and control of their fleets.
+This data, if properly used, could lead to decisions that can reduce fuel consumption, enhance customer satisfaction, and improve the safety of your drivers and vehicles.

-Fleet managers have the ability to examine their fleet’s safety behavior (such as harsh braking and speeding), easily pinpoint problem areas with AVL software and take corrective actions to minimize safety risks and vehicle depreciation.
-These actions if addressed proactively are proven to dramatically decrease operational and maintenance costs.
+Fleet managers can examine their fleet’s safety behaviour (such as harsh braking and speeding), easily pinpoint problem areas with AVL software and take corrective actions to minimise safety risks and vehicle depreciation.
+These actions, if addressed proactively, are proven to dramatically decrease operational and maintenance costs.

 Insight into vehicle visibility

-First step of the process is installing a GPS tracking unit in your vehicle, this unit is placed covertly in order to keep the device safe, sound and free from intentional damages or natural causes.
-This tracking unit or receiver captures GPS signals from satellites and the processor within the device encode these signals.
+The first step is installing a vehicle tracking GPS unit in your vehicle; this unit is placed covertly to keep the device safe, sound and free from intentional damages or natural causes.
+This tracking unit or receiver captures GPS signals from satellites, and the processor within the device encodes these signals.

-The receiver has the capability of determining various automobile attributes including speed, mileage, ignition status, doors status, idle status and much more information.
-So all these information and data from GPS satellites are bundled together to a single transmission data, encoded, encrypted and transmitted directly to a control center over GPRS.
+The receiver can determine various automobile attributes, including speed, mileage, ignition status, door status, idle status and much more information.
+So all this information and data from GPS satellites are bundled into a single transmission data, encoded, encrypted and transmitted directly to a control centre over GPRS.